-The Ledo Road (the All-Weather Road connected to A35.35) is treated the same as a railroad.
-It has a "Rail" capacity of 3.
-All hexes of the Ledo road are "detrainable".
-The Ledo road can be extended (see engineering operations below) and the "Road Head" is noted in the scenarios.
-Ledo Road extensions must be made until terminating with a linkage to the All Weather Road at A59.03.
+The Ledo Road (the All-Weather Road connected to A35.35) is also treated as a railroad with a "Rail" capacity of 3 (this is separate from the normal Allied RR Cap).
+All hexes of the Ledo road are "detrainable."

+The Ledo road can be extended (see 3.9a) and its initial "Road Head" is noted in the scenarios.
+Ledo Road extensions are made with the goal of linkage with the All Weather Road near Bhamo at A59.03.
+This is an important part of the victory conditions.